-At this moment, it is possible to enter Indonesia with a visa on arrival (VOA), which is available for 60 countries, including U.S, Canada, and UK.
+Right now, it is possible to enter Indonesia with a visa on arrival (VOA), which is available for many countries, including the United States, Canada and the UK.

-This VOA allows you to stay in the country for 30 days.
-If you want to stay longer in Indonesia, it is possible to do a visa extension and stay another 30 days (total of 60 days).
+This visa allows you to stay in the country for 30 days.
+If you wish to stay longer in Indonesia, it is possible to get a visa extension and stay another 30 days (for a total of 60 days).

-The Bali entry requirements (or the rest of Indonesia) with a “visa on arrival” are the following:
+The requirements to travel to Bali (or the rest of Indonesia) with the “visa on arrival” are the following:

 – Passport valid for at least the next 6 months.

 – COVID-19 certificate of vaccination (at least 2 doses) or certificate of exemption.